unicode-org/message-format-wg/spec/registry.md

 Implementations MAY implement _functions_ not defined in this specification.
 Such functions MUST use an implementation-defined _namespace_.
-In addition, implementations are encouraged to provide mechanisms for users to register and use user-defined _functions_ and their associated _functional handlers_.
+In addition, implementations SHOULD provide mechanisms for users to register and use user-defined _functions_ and their associated _functional handlers_.

 Implementations MAY implement additional _options_ not defined here.